blue-blues/nexagent/README.md

 ## 🙏 Acknowledgements

 - Special thanks to the [OpenManus](https://github.com/mannaandpoem/OpenManus) team for inspiration
-- Built with [browser-use](https://github.com/browser-use/browser-use) for foundational browser automation
+- Built with [browser-use](https://github.com/browser-use/browser-use) for foundational automation